 And I want it NOW!"

-- Crested Ibis from Kemono Friends, introduces herself with her song about wanting to find more Friends, as the Real Life animal is an endangered species, this takes on an additional meaning.
+- Crested Ibis from Kemono Friends introduces herself with a song about wanting to find friends.
+As the real life animal is an endangered species, this takes on an additional meaning.

 - "Koi wa Nandarou?" in Mermaid Melody Pichi Pichi Pitch is an "I Want" song that's also Magic Music.
 It's slightly more upbeat and energetic, though.
 Actually, a lot more.

 - Pokémon: the first opening theme for both the Japanese and Western releases (which are completely different songs) fall in this category, reflecting on Ash's desire to become a Pokémon master.
 Every subsequent English language theme song is also about this.

 "I wanna be the very best, like no one ever was!